 What are some typical emergency training scenarios?

-First aid and emergency response techniques are applicable anywhere, which is fine with Real First Aid simulation experts who enjoy getting creative.
+First aid and emergency response techniques are applicable anywhere, which is fine with Real Response simulation experts who enjoy getting creative.
 Our simulations are useful indoors and outdoors, in the workplace or at home.
 We are happy to travel anywhere to impart this essential knowledge on land, sea, and in the air.
 Emergencies occur every day around Australia, and we want you to be as prepared as we are to respond with courage and confidence.
-Real First Aid course attainments include:
+Real Response course attainments include:

 - Provide CPR to an adult, child and infant